You can get a fine (also known as a civil penalty) of up to £20,000 per person for employing illegal workers.

 - your case is being considered

-- you may get a fine (also known as a civil penalty) of up to £20,000 for each illegal worker
+- you may get a civil penalty of up to £20,000 for each illegal worker

-You won’t have to pay a fine if you can show a valid reason for employing an illegal worker.
+You won’t have to pay a civil penalty if you can show you made the correct ‘right to work’ checks.

 You’ll be sent a ‘civil penalty notice’ if you’re found liable and you’ll have 28 days to respond.

 The penalty notice will give you your payment options and tell you what do next.
-It will also tell you how to appeal if you want to.
+It will also tell you how to object to the civil penalty.
+You can then make an appeal.

 Your business’s details may be published by Immigration Enforcement as a warning to other businesses not to employ illegal workers.

-You can be sent to jail for up to 2 years and receive an unlimited fine if you’re found to have ‘knowingly employed’ an illegal worker.
+You can be sent to jail for up to 2 years and receive an unlimited fine if you employ someone who you know is working illegally.

 Get help and advice